YasserHassan03/RISCV-CPU/personal statements/James.md

   ```
 *here the first mux is the original with the value PCinterm being fed into the additional mux which takes the result from the ALU as a second input*

-The additional mux is controlled by a select called JumpReg which comes from the control logic and determines if a JALR is required.
+The additional mux is controlled by a select called JumpReg which comes from the control logic and determines if a JALR is required (JALR would need Result to be assigned to PCNext, Jumps and Branches need PCTarget to be assigned as next PC, normal isntructions would need PCPlus4).

 Deciding on this design choice required collaboration with the control unit and ALU.